yalcinkose/installation/README.md

-# Part 2 - Install TERRAFORM on Amazon Linux 2 EC2 Instance #
+# Part 2 - Install TERRAFORM on Linux Instance #

 sudo yum update -y                                            ## Always update the installed packages and package cache on your instance.